daz4126/Nanny-State/README.md

 # Examples

-The easiest way to learn how Nanny State works is to try coding some examples.
+The easiest way to learn how NANNY STATE works is to try coding some examples.
 All the examples below can be coded on [CodePen](https://codepen.io) by simply entering the code in the 'JS' section.
-Alternatively you could set up a basic HTML file with a linked JS file that contains all the Nanny State code.
+Alternatively you could set up a basic HTML file with a linked JS file that contains all the NANNY STATE code.

 ## Hello World Example